 One of those characters who seemed to be designed simultaneously by four different people with ten different mission statements.
-Mutant prostitute who had snake skin and could read people’s emotions with pheromones.
-I have a soft spot for X-Men weirdness, but adding “X” to her name is just lazy.
+A mutant prostitute who had snakeskin and could read people's emotions with pheromones.
+I have a soft spot for X-Men weirdness, but adding "X" to her name is just lazy.

 There are some words that pop up a lot with X-people after the '90s.
 "Psionic" is one of them, and so is "protoplasmic."
 They're all thesaurus words for "does lots of energy stuff that reacts to things that happen."
 Random was one of those protoplasmic guys, but I have a soft spot for gun arms.

 Excalibur tended to attract a lot of outré mutant-adjacent characters who had bizarre magical affectations and origin stories that seemed drawn from Anglo-Saxon mysticism.
 Meggan is one of those people.
-Interesting in theory — co-created by Alan Moore! — and boring in practice.
-Though I bet there’s, like, a really big Meggan fan who uses this cover as their desktop wallpaper.
+Interesting in theory—co-created by Alan Moore!—and boring in practice.
+Though I bet there's, like, a really big Meggan fan who uses her image as their desktop wallpaper.

 Ohhh, that's from Shakespeare!

 The best possible name for a character whose powers (shapeshifting) and general look (blue skin) were copied from Mystique.
 But Copycat could also imitate people's powers.
 Also, in Deadpool: The Circle Chase, she had fun chemistry with pre-lysergic Deadpool.

 To be clear, I am not against self-consciously "cool" young characters with self-consciously "radical" light-based powers who tend to model self-consciously "hip" glasses.
 (See: #25.)
 But I am against those characters when they can't even settle on a self-consciously "dangerous" codename.
 Boom-Boom!